Summer Procrastination: How to Avoid It This Year

 We respond really well to rewards.
 What some pool time?
 Finish reading that assigned book!
 Can’t get yourself motivated to paint your bedroom?
 Let yourself take a nap when you finish it.
 Just figure out what motivates you and plan that as a reward.
 The bigger the task, the bigger the reward.

-Hopefully, these tips will help you start planning a bit this summer and get some of those items on your list completed!
+Hopefully, these tips will help you avoid the dreaded summer procrastination!
+Start planning a bit this summer and get some of those items on your list completed!